suaraujo/DeepSpyce/README.md

 # deepspace_ar.py
-deepspace_ar is focus on the adquisition and manipulation of data from the deep space stations that are settled down in Argentina, using the ROACH bord first, and then the SNAP.
+deepspace_ar is focused on the acquisition and manipulation of data from the deep space stations that are settled down in Argentina, using the ROACH board first, and then the SNAP.